fjtrujy/install/README.md

 Execute 'calabash-sandbox' to get started!
 ```

 To start Calabash Sandbox, execute `calabash-sandbox` in a Terminal window.
-To leave the Sandbox and return the terminal to its previous state, type `exit`:
+To leave the Sandbox and return the Terminal to its previous state, type `exit`:

 ```shell
 $ calabash-sandbox